ypei1/ypei1.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Economics at the [Universtity of Houston](https://www.uh.edu/class/economics/).
+I am a PhD student in Economics at the [University of Houston](https://www.uh.edu/class/economics/).

-My research fields are International, Spatial, Macroeconomics and Financial Regulation.
+My research fields are International and Macroeconomics.

-I focus my research mainly on analyzing economic interactions over space, identifying and quantifying their driving forces, and deriving policy implications.
-I use both quantitative (international trade and macroeconomic) models and empirical (micro-econometrics and time series) methods.
+My research focuses on analyzing economic interactions across space, quantifying their driving forces, and deriving policy implications.
+I use quantitative (international trade and macroeconomic) models and empirical (micro-econometrics and time series) methods.

 Here is my <a href="/files/YANGPEI_cv__Copy_.pdf">CV</a>  .